 Adding Tracks And Syncing

-The creation of tracks is identical to any typical session; you can create any type of track in a session that contains video.
+The creation of tracks is identical to any typical session on a music laptop; you can create any type of track in a session that contains video.
 You may discard the original audio that came with the movie or use it as guidance for what you intend to create.
 I usually like to steal tempo if a musical piece is involved because that will make the matching process a lot easier.

 However, sometimes tempo is pretty bad in the original audio or audio is nonexistent so you have to think up your own tempo to match the movement of the picture.
 For the purpose of this example create a few audio tracks and a few instrument tracks or MIDI tracks and develop a plan of what instruments you will use, where and think up a general structure for the sound.
 If there are points where you want to sync a certain sound to a certain point in the video there are a few techniques to achieve that.